baker-fi/bakerfi-contracts/README.md

 ## Integrations
 * AAVE v3
-* AAVE v2
 * Lido Staking Contracts
-* 1Inch Swaps for the best swap prices
+* Uniswap v3
+* Balancer Flash Loans

 ## Prerequisites
 Before getting started with this project, make sure you have the following prerequisites: